TheJaydenProject/rag-eval/README.md

 ## Development Notes

 Engineering decisions, debugging sessions, and lessons learned are documented in [`docs/devlog/`](docs/devlog/).
-The original build plan is in [`docs/rag-build-plan.md`](docs/rag-build-plan.md).
 Worth reading if you want context on why certain design choices were made.

 ---